 Available Lens Choices/Adaptability with Third Party Lenses

-My personal opinion is unless you need to print big, no point in going after a 50 megapixel or even a 40 megapixel camera.
-Choose anything around 20 megapixel and you would be fine.
+My personal opinion is unless you need to print big, no point in going after a 50 megapixel or even a 40-megapixel camera.
+Choose anything around 20 megapixels and you would be fine.

 On mirrorless systems, contrast detection auto-focusing is used.
 This system is much slower than phase detection systems available on DSLR cameras.
 But having said that this system is more spot on.
 It is a matter of reliability over speed.

 For people who want a fast AF lock, mirrorless systems will appear a tag slower.
 Having said that, sensor based phase detection auto-focusing systems have begun to appear.
-They use the same philosophy as regular phase detection auto-focusing, except that in this case the pixels on the photographic sensor act as phase detection sensors.
-Some camera use a hybrid system that incorporates both contrast detect and phase detection auto-focusing sensors to get a better AF lock.
+They use the same philosophy as regular phase-detection auto-focusing, except that in this case the pixels on the photographic sensor act as phase detection sensors.
+Some cameras use a hybrid system that incorporates both contrast and phase detection auto-focusing sensors to get a better AF lock.

 When choosing a mirrorless system try to choose a camera that will remain relevant over the next couple of years at least.
 Buying a camera with the most advanced auto-focusing system, thus, makes more sense.